ProgrammerByte/69420/README.md

 ### 4.1 - Boolean operations
 69420 uses `61!` to represent `True`, `60!` to represent `False`, and `404` to represent `None`<br>
 <br>
-69420 also supports the following boolean operations:  <br>
+69420 also supports the following Boolean operations:  <br>
 And (`&&` or `11!`) e.g. `61!
 11!
 60!` and `60! && 60!` is `False`  <br>
 Or (`||` or `10!`) e.g. `61!
 10!
 60!` and `61! || 61!` is `True` <br>
 Not (`¬` or `0!`) e.g. `¬60!` and `0!
 60!` is `True` <br>